By Eric Johnson

 A) Mercy B) Love C) Broken hearts are healed D) Wrath of God

-3. What did George Albert Smith say is the determining factor in how they will be judged?
+3. What did George Albert Smith say is the determining factor in how people will be judged?

 A) Opportunities B) Status in life C) Their desire D) Attempts to do right

-4. T F There will be a chance to move up from one kingdom to the next.
+4. T F There will be a chance to move up from one kingdom of glory to the next higher one.

 5. T F There are two resurrections according to Bible: life and damnation.